Business and Management

-Following applicants can be admitted to this programme without passing the UNE on the basis of the admission rule and timeframe set by the Minister of Education and Science of Georgia:
+The following applicants can be admitted to this programme without passing the UNE on the basis of the admission rule and timeframe set by the Minister of Education and Science of Georgia:

 a).
-Citizens of foreign countries or persons without citizenship who have received full general education or its equivalent education abroad (outside of Georgia);
+Citizens of foreign countries or persons without citizenship who have received a full general education or its equivalent education abroad (outside of Georgia);

 b).
 Citizens of Georgia who have received a full general education or its equivalent abroad (outside of Georgia) and studied the last two years abroad (outside of Georgia);

 c).
-Citizens of foreign countries (besides students of joint higher education programmes and exchange programmes), who are currently studying or have studied and obtained credits/qualification abroad (outside of Georgia) in higher educational institutions recognized by the legislation of the respective country;
+Citizens of foreign countries (besides students of joint higher education programmes and exchange programmes), who are currently studying or have studied and obtained credits/qualification abroad (outside of Georgia) in higher educational institutions recognised by the legislation of the respective country;

-According to the sub-paragraph d, an applicant shall be eligible to continue the studies at the British University in Georgia upon successful completion of the General Skills Test organized by the National Assessment and Examination Centre of Georgia (NAEC).
+According to the sub-paragraph d, an applicant shall be eligible to continue the studies at the British University in Georgia upon successful completion of the General Skills Test organised by the National Assessment and Examination Centre of Georgia (NAEC).

 Other eligibility criteria (if any) are defined by the order №224/ნ of December 29, 2011 by the Minister of Education and Science of Georgia on “Approval of the procedure for submitting and reviewing documents by applicants / candidates for master degree / students having the right to study without passing the Unified National Examinations / General Entrance exam for Master’s degree”.

 Students can also be admitted to the programme by the order of the Minister of Education and Science of Georgia enforced on 4 February 2010 №10/n “On Approval of the Rules and Fees to Transfer from one Higher Education Institution to another” and students enrolled in mobility in accordance with the British University’s mobility regulations.